sosiouxme/origin-aggregated-logging/deployment/README.md

     oc new-project logging

-You can use the default project if you want.
-When deploying fluentd as a static pod, this was necessary as that was the namespace given to mirror pods.
-This deployment has no need to run in the default project.
+You can use the default project if you want, but this implementation has no need to run in the default project.

+If we are forced to deploy fluentd as a static pod, the corresponding mirror pods will show up in the default project.
+They will need to be configured with the full DNS name of the ElasticSearch service in order to enter data.

-## Create the Secret
+## Create the Deployer Secret

-All contents of the secret are optional, but the secret itself must always be created in order to deploy.
+All contents of the secret are optional, but the secret itself must always be created in order to run the deployer.
 For an empty secret:

     oc secrets new logging-deployer nothing=/dev/null